 Most software comes with pre-canned prescription layouts.
 It is a good starting point, but you must ask for the capability to get custom-designed layouts.
-Some software’s allow you to customize the layout, but the customization is very restrictive.
-It cannot handle the most common way Doctors write out prescription i.e. 2 columns
+Some software allows you to customize the layout, but the customization is very restrictive.
+It cannot handle the most common way Doctors write out prescriptions i.e. 2 columns

 You need to show a sample prescription to the software vendor and inquire if the prescription layout can be custom developed for you.
 If the answer is yes, ask for a “Conditional Sale” – book the software with an advance and make the balance payment conditional upon the precise layout being created for you.
 Make sure you get the vendor to mention this on the invoice.